Summer in Prague

-1. Submit a completed Interest/Application form as soon as possible to the Fiction Writing Program, 624 S. Michigan Ave.
+1. Submit a completed Interest/Application form as soon as possible to the Department of Creative Writing (Fiction Writing program), 624 S. Michigan Ave.
 Suite 1200.

 2. Starting Fall 2013 and by April 11, 2014, go to the Cashier's window (600 S. Michigan Ave., 3rd floor) to pay the $750 deposit (50% refundable prior to April 11, unless in the unlikely event that the program is canceled).
 Please be sure to tell the cashier that you are paying "Fiction Writing Program Session Fees for Prague."
 Checks or money orders only, please.
 To ensure your place in the program (space is limited) you should pay this deposit as soon as possible and by April 11, 2014.
 Later deposits will be accepted as space and time permit.

 3. Promptly bring your receipt to the Fiction Writing Office (Suite 1200, 624 S. Michigan Ave.).
 We will make a copy for our records.
 Student keeps the original.

 4. Register for desired classes on Oasis as soon as Summer 2014 Registration begins (April 7, 2014).
 Students should be registered for their desired course/s by April 14, 2014.
 Students who require prerequisite waivers for advanced classes will need clearance to register.
 Please be sure you are registering for a Prague course (course numbers are listed in this booklet).
 Tuition and the balance of session fees ($1,950) are paid through CCCPay or at the Cashier's window, 3rd floor, 600 S. Michigan.